 For those of us that love to garden – nothing can beat the quick return of bountiful harvests from the planting of tomatoes, peppers, corn and more each year.
 However, not to be forgotten are the years and years of fruit harvests that can be provided from a single planting of a few fruit trees to your yard or landscape.

-There is something that is so satisfying about planting fruit trees – somehow signifying that you are putting down roots of a more permanent nature.
+There is something that is so satisfying about getting to plant a fruit tree – it somehow signifies that you are putting down roots of a more permanent nature.
 Fruit trees can be a valuable addition for those that are trying to be more responsible for growing their own food – and requires much less maintenance than an annual garden.

 Although you can plant fruit trees into your landscape at any point of the growing season – fall is really the best time to plant.

 The advantages to planting your trees in the fall are many.
 For one, the cooler temperatures are much less stressful on the trees and require far less watering than planting trees in the spring and taking them through the hot summer months.

 Fall planting allows just enough time for the roots of a tree to become established – getting them accustomed to the soil and preparing them for fast growth the following spring.

 Whether you would like to grow your own cherry, pear, or apple trees – take care when you select your fruit trees.
 Make sure you select varieties that are hardy and tolerant to your growing zone.
 In addition, most fruit trees require a second pollinator to insure that the trees will bear fruit.

 For example – let’s say you like the Fuji apple variety.
 If you plant a single Fuji apple tree – you may be sad to find out you will never enjoy the tasty apples that so many of us love.
 That’s because the Fuji is a self sterile variety – and requires a second pollinator to fruit.
 So in order to have Fuji apples – you will need to plant a partner tree such as Gala or Granny Smith variety as well.